Adamemnon1/algorithmWork/README.md

   more quickly be calculated over.
 This file has most of my work.

 PointReader.java - utility obect to read in the file of points and place them into arrays.

+This repository consists of large sections of code provided to me, and then I wrote the code that implements the actual algorithm.